 - Photocopier.
 Users can make paper photocopies of items from the browseable stacks for a charge of $ 0.10 per page.
 The charges can be paid by App Card and coin change.

-- Microfilm reader-printer.
-Users can make paper copies from microfilm.
-There is no charge for print-outs.
+- Microfilm readers.
+Users can make scans or paper copies from microfilm using the machines on-site.
+There is no charge for duplication.

 All duplication of rare and archival/manuscript material will be performed by Special Collections staff only when it can be done without injury to the material and when it does not violate donor agreements or copyright laws.
-Duplication requests for such material can be submitted by completing two forms: Application for Duplication of Closed Collection Materials and Researcher Registration.
-Please contact us at email@example.com to discuss your request prior to submitting forms or payment.
 The researcher is solely responsible for the use made of any material secured from the University and liable for any infringement of copyright.

 Do you give tours of the Special Collections Research Center?

 We provide informational tours of the SCRC.
 These tours may include highlights of the Cratis Williams Reading Room, the Dougherty Reading Room, and Rhinehart Rare Book Room.
 Please contact Ross Cooper at 828-262-2552 or firstname.lastname@example.org for more information.

 Can my students learn how to use the Special Collections Research Center for their assignments?

 App State faculty and instructors can schedule class-period long or partial period sessions led by SCRC archivists and librarians related to the use of SCRC materials for specific assignments.
 Please give at least 2 weeks advance notice to avoid scheduling conflicts and to allow time to prepare.
 For more information, please contact Greta Browning at 828-262-7702 or email@example.com.

 Can I get help finding sources for my paper or project?